 Advise the AGO on the conduct of the case and on strategy and tactics for each phase of the case.

 Respond to public records requests: Outside entities may send public records requests to the AGO regarding this matter.
-As requested by the AGO, Contractor shall provide resources to scan, search, redact, and produce responsive documents.
+As requested by the AGO, Contractor shall provide resources to scan, search, redact, and produce responsive documents to the extent Contractor may have collected and maintained such documents from AGO for purposes of the Litigation.
 In appropriate circumstances the AGO may need to assert and defend certain exempt materials from production.

 Perform related tasks as reasonably needed to facilitate the goals and objectives of the investigation and anticipated litigation.